 This measure will record the percentage of the region's population at risk from internal hydraulic flooding from a 1 in 50-year storm, based on modelled predictions.

-Unit of measure Percentage to zero decimal places customers Boundaries None
+Performance commitment AR05: Percentage of satisfied vulnerable customers Unit of measure Percentage to zero decimal places Boundaries None

 This is a measure of how satisfied vulnerable customers on the company's PSR are with the services they receive.